 Your shares are how this site grows and I appreciate each one.
 Do you know someone who would enjoy this recipe?
 I’d love it if you would share it on Facebook or on your favorite Pinterest board!

 - 1-1/3 cup almond flour

 - 2 teaspoons baking powder

-- 8 oz.
-Turkey Sausage Crumbles Fully Cooked Jimmy Dean® Brand
+- 8 ounces Turkey Sausage Crumbles Fully Cooked Jimmy Dean® Brand

 - 1 medium onion (1 cup)

 - Preheat oven to 375 degrees.
 Lightly spray a 12-cup muffin pan with cooking spray; set aside.